huaminghuangtw/Evergreen-Notes/Permanent-Notes/the-beginner-mindset.md

 > _“Every act of conscious [learning](learning-is-the-single-best-investment-that-you-can-make-for-your-time.md) requires the willingness to suffer an [injury to one's self-esteem](abandon-your-ego.md).
 That is why young children, before they are aware of their own self-importance, learn so easily; and why older persons, especially if vain or important, cannot learn at all.” — Thomas Szasz_

-> _“You can't be content with mastery; you have to push yourself to become a student again.” — [@kleonShowYourWork2014]_
+> _“You can’t be content with mastery; you have to push yourself to become a student again.” — [@kleonShowYourWork2014]_

 ---